10 Tips to Give Your Dog a Blissful Vet Visit

 Be clear with your veterinarian about what scares your dog and what steps are possible to make your dog have a better experience at the office.
 Share any cues your dog knows that can be helpful, such as “sit,” “down,” and “stay,” as well as the other cues mentioned below.

 Videos are a great way to share information about cues and problematic issues, so consider asking your veterinarian if you can send in videos to explain your dog to them.
-If they agree, be thoughtful of your veterinarian and veterinary technician’s time and keep the videos brief.
-If the staff are not willing to look at these videos, consider that perhaps you haven’t yet found the right veterinarian for you and your dog.
+If they agree, be thoughtful of your veterinarian and veterinary technician’s time, and keep the videos brief.
+If the staff is not willing to look at these videos, consider that perhaps you haven’t found the right veterinarian for you and your dog.

 3. Make vet days “fun days.”

 Follow every veterinarian visit with a favorite activity, such as a swim, a visit to the park, or a walk in the woods.
 Knowing that a good time will follow the vet visit can help your dog feel better about being there.

 Teach your dog to relax in response to your touch by practicing dog massage at home.
 Then, give them a soothing massage during a vet visit, especially while in the waiting area.
 To increase its effect, practice it in a familiar setting rather than trying it for the first time at the vet’s office.